dotnet/designs/accepted/2021/install-location-per-architecture.md

-In order to support running downlevel apphost apps on multi-arch non-Windows architectures (currently only applies to macOS), the installer of .NET 6 and above should write the configuration file in a specific shape, for example:
+In order to support running downlevel apphost apps on multi-arch non-Windows architectures (currently only applies to macOS), the installer of .NET 6 and above should write the configuration file in a specific shape, for example (on macOS arm64):

 ```console
 /usr/local/share/dotnet/x64